-A key aim of the Society (ANPS Canberra) is the conservation of Australian plants and their habitats.
+A key aim of the Society (ANPS Canberra Region) is the conservation of Australian plants and their habitats.

-ANPS Canberra monthly meetings provide many presentations with conservation messages.
+ANPS monthly meetings provide many presentations with conservation messages.

 Wednesday Walks visit most of the key native plant sites in nature reserves, Canberra Nature Park, private properties, National Parks and public land.
-Their plant list and flowering data is available on this website, usually with detailed plant lists and photos.
+The WW reports on their visits are available on this website, usually with detailed plant lists and photos.

-Many ANPS Canberra members are also members of groups such as Friends of Grasslands, ACT Catchment Groups, the Field Naturalists Association of Canberra, Greening Australia, National Parks Association ACT, Canberra Ornithologists’ Group and ACT Herpetologists’ Association (see Links).
+Many ANPS members are also members of groups such as Friends of Grasslands, Southern Tablelands Ecosystems Park, ACT Catchment Groups (Molonglo, Southern ACT, Ginninderra), the Field Naturalists Association of Canberra, Greening Australia, National Parks Association ACT, Canberra Ornithologists’ Group and ACT Herpetologists’ Association.
 These groups generate and promote the whole-of-landscape and natural history perspectives essential for the successful conservation of species and ecosystems.

 The Society contributed to Are Your Garden Plants Going Bush?
 An illustrated listing of environmental weeds in the region.